 Steve was born in Redcar, North Yorkshire, and now lives in Forest Hill with his wife, Kris.
 In his spare time he enjoys football and folk music.
 Mayor Bullock was knighted in 2007.

 John’s career path began at Hillier Parker (now CBRE.)
 In 1973 he acquired his own estate agency and a decade later made the strategic move from agency to client side.
 Acquiring control of the Derwent Valley Light Railway Company (capitalised at £1.5m), he restructured the business, assembled a talented team of professionals and grew the company to its current position as the largest central London focussed REIT.
 The 2007 merger with London Merchant Securities saw the formation of Derwent London.

 A former Chairman of the Westminster Property Association, he sits on the Strategic board of the New West End Company and is involved with various charitable organisations.
 John is a Fellow of the Royal Institution of Chartered Surveyors (FRICS).

-Cllr Mohammed Butt, Leader, London Borough of Brent
+Cllr Muhammed Butt, Leader, London Borough of Brent